lawn care company is recommending dethatching for my lawn. I am

 (1/8 to 1/4 inch) of good quality topsoil or compost.
 Then overseed

 If you have more than 1½ inches of thatch, consider

 starting a new lawn from scratch.
 The tines on most power dethatchers are not long enough to get through that much thatch and

 into the soil.
 Once the new lawn is established, follow good

-cultural practices to avoid thatch buildup.
+cultural practices to avoid thatch buildup over coming years.